pace-neutrons/resolution_functions/README.md

 ## Quick Start

 The package can be installed with pip (see Installation).
-To start, import the main object and get the instrument of your choice:
+To start, import the main `Instrument` class and get the instrument object of your choice:

 ```
 >>> from resolution_functions import Instrument